jonhare/COMP3204/cw/coursework3.md

 * A short statement detailing the individual contributions of the team members to the coursework.

 ###What to hand in
-You need to submit to ECS Handin the following items enclosed in a zip file:
+You need to submit to ECS Handin the following items:

 * The report (as a PDF document; max 2 A4 sides)
-* Your code (including everything required to train and use your classifiers); in a sub-directory called "code" (note: please don't include the Maven 'target' directory or any of the images!)
+* Your code enclosed in a zip file (including everything required to train and use your classifiers; please don't include the Maven 'target' directory or any of the images!)
 * The run prediction files for your three runs (named "run1.txt", "run2.txt" and "run3.txt").

 ##Marking and feedback